Lower Bounding Ground-State Energies of Local Hamiltonians Through the Renormalization Group: Optimizing the coarse-graining maps and certifying numerical solutions

-The solution of \cref{dualGeneral} is always a lower bound to the solution of \cref{primal} and the two are equal when strong duality holds \cite{VandenbergheAndBoyd}.
-In our setting the latter is the case as the constraints in \cref{primal} are satisfied by choosing all the states to be proportional to the identity operator (which is positive definite).
+where $(\cdot)^*$ denotes the adjoint of an operator.
+The solution of \cref{dualGeneral} is always a lower bound to the solution of \cref{eq:primalGeneral} and the two are equal when strong duality holds \cite{VandenbergheAndBoyd}.

-\subsection{Optimizing Over the Coarse-Graining Maps}
+\subsection{Optimizing over the coarse-graining maps}

-As described in \cref{sec:chooseCGmaps} we have found an ansatz for the coarse-graining maps in the form of tensor networks, and we have provided heuristic arguments for choosing a tensor-network approximation to the ground state when formulating our relaxation.
+In both of our implementations we used tensor networks as an ansatz for the coarse-graining maps, and we have provided heuristic arguments for constructing them from a variational ground-state approximation when formulating our relaxation.
 Our numerical results show that while there is merit to this heuristic, the results can be improved by optimizing the coarse-graining maps.
-In the MPS-based method this was not necessary as the results obtained using the MPS ground-state approximation were very good.
-In the tree-tensor-network-based variant less so.
+In the MPS-based method (\cref{eq:locTInRelaxExpl}, \cref{sec:summary}) this was not necessary as the results obtained using the MPS ground-state approximation were very good.
+In the tree-tensor-network-based variant (\cref{eq:TTNRelaxExpl}, \cref{sec:TTN}) there was more room for improvement.
 We therefore implemented the following procedure to optimize the coarse-graining maps used in the tree-tensor-network-based variant.